Strawberry Almond Cake

 A light almond sponge cake is filled with strawberry compote and frosted with vanilla buttercream.
 This Strawberry Almond Cake has all the flavors of spring and it's topped with naturally colored pastel pink roses.

-If you love strawberry cakes, be sure to check out my Strawberry Shortcake, Strawberry Whipped Cream Cake, or my Chocolate Strawberry Sheet Cake.
+If you love strawberry cakes, be sure to check out Organic Strawberry Shortcake With Homemade Whipped Cream, Strawberry Vanilla Layer Cake, Eggless Strawberry Zucchini Cake, or Simple Strawberry Shortcake Cupcakes.

 Why You'll Love This Recipe

-Light & Sweet: This organic cake is light and sweet.
+- Light & Sweet: This homemade strawberry cake is light and sweet.
 I use almond milk along with almond extract in this sponge cake for a simple and sweet cake.

-Naturally Pink: I use organic strawberry powder to naturally color the frosting pink and top it with some classic buttercream roses.
-That makes this for a naturally pastel pink cake without artificial colors!
+- Naturally Pink: I use organic strawberry powder to naturally color the frosting pink and top it with some classic buttercream roses.
+That makes this a naturally pastel pink cake without artificial colors!

 Ingredients